hanpari/sovereign/source/02/042_doll.md

 Enraged, Gromov grabbed the doll under its chest and put it in the corner together with the tripod, the pallet, and paintbrushes.

 To become the absolute master of the spaceship, he had to find the board computer.
 Finally, Gromov found the dusty terminal on the table.
-He inserted the hardware key, which he received from Cecil Shanks, into the proper slot, and logged in as root.
+He inserted the hardware key, which he received from Cecil Shanks, and logged in as root.

-Even though he had a shallow understanding of what he was doing, he had decided to follow the standard procedure of Space Forces, prescribed for taking over the enemy vessels.
+Even though he had a shallow understanding of what he was doing, he had decided to follow the standard procedure of Space Forces, prescribed for taking over of the enemy vessels.

 With no hesitation, he deleted all user accounts.
 Then, he created a new one with high-level permission, removed the hardware key, and logged in under his name.